 DIY BENCH ASSEMBLY

 As I mentioned before, I tried standing my concrete blocks upright, as Fab Everyday did.
-But my ground was too uneven for the cinder blocks to stay balanced!
+But my ground was too uneven for the concreteblocks to stay balanced!
 So, I stacked my bench in a study rectangular block instead!
-I think having the sturdy base of cinder blocks is a plus, since the concrete can support the weight of the bench top (and anyone who sits on it).
+I think having the sturdy base of concrete blocks is a plus, since the concrete can support the weight of the bench top (and anyone who sits on it).

 I didn’t glue my cinder blocks together with the block adhesive.
-Those cinder blocks are heavy and won’t go anywhere!
+Those concrete blocks are heavy and won’t go anywhere!

 When the stain dried, I used Loctite PL 500 VOC Landscape Block Adhesive to glue the oak boards to the top of the concrete blocks.
 I was surprised at how well and how quickly the adhesive set!